DemoCreatorB/DemoCreatorB.github.io/_posts/2023-04-14-GithubAction.md

 ---
 layout: post
-title: Github Action doesn't work when blogging with github page
+title: Github Action Setting
-categories: git, Github Action
+categories: Blog Github_Action
-tags: github action
+tags: Github_Action
 ---

-I don't know what should I have to do!!
+# If a given action doens't works properly
+Follow these steps below

+1. Go To Settings
+2. Go To Pages
+3. Change *Build and deployment* > *Source* from *Deploy form a branch* to *Github Actions*